Chief Executive Officer of the Girls' Learning Trust (GLT)What is your present role & school?

-I am currently the CEO of the Nonsuch and Wallington Education Trust (NWET).
+I am currently the CEO of the Girls' Learning Trust.
 We are an all-girls multi academy trust that was formed in 2015 with two schools (Nonsuch High School for Girls and Wallington High School for Girls).
 We are currently undergoing the process of taking another girls’ school, Carshalton High School for Girls into the Trust in April 2018.
 This means we will be a multi academy trust the educates around 4000 young women.
 More information about the Trust can be found at http://www.nonsuchschool.org/321/welcome-from-the-ceo

-In my current role I provide the strategic leadership to NWET.
-After graduating with a degree in Economics, Jane enjoyed a successful career in business and entered the teaching profession in 2000.
-She held several middle and senior management positions within local schools and was appointed as Headteacher of W allington High School for Girls in 2012.
-Jane was appointed as Executive Head of Nonsuch and W allington Education Trust when it was formed in 2015 and has now moved to the position of CEO from September 2017.
-Jane is currently the joint President of the Association of State Girls’ Schools and is also a member of the Governing Body of Royal Russell School in Croydon.
-Jane is fortunate to have the love and support of her family and pays for this by spending most weekends in muddy fields watching her teenage son compete in cross country races or playing football!
+In my current role I provide the strategic leadership to GLT.
+After graduating with a degree in Economics, I enjoyed a successful career in business and entered the teaching profession in 2000.
+I held several middle and senior management positions within local schools and was appointed as Headteacher of W allington High School for Girls in 2012.
+I was appointed as Executive Head of Nonsuch and W allington Education Trust when it was formed in 2015 and have now moved to the position of CEO from September 2017 when the Trust became GLT.
+I am currently the joint President of the Association of State Girls’ Schools and also a member of the Governing Body of Royal Russell School in Croydon.
+I am fortunate to have the love and support of my family and pay for this by spending most weekends in muddy fields watching my teenage son compete in cross country races or playing football!

 What two professional achievements are you most proud of?

 1. Deciding to take the leap and change career in my mid- 30s.
 Have never regretted moving into the teaching profession

 2. Setting up the Trust in 2015- it has been tough at times but the lessons I have learned about change management have been invaluable and the satisfaction of creating something new has been wonderful.

 What four words best describe your approach to leadership?